-One common problem that wireless network installations often run into is the fact that radio waves, which WiFi networks use to communicate, carry very well through open air, but are much less effective when asked to propagate through solid objects, such as walls or doors.
+One common problem that wireless network installations often run into is the fact that radio waves, which WiFi networks use to communicate, carry very well through open-air, but are much less effective when asked to propagate through solid objects, such as walls or doors.
 Radio waves can penetrate such obstacles, but it uses up a considerable fraction of their power to do so.
 You may note on a piece of wireless hardware that it has a nominal range of 600 feet, for example.
 And if you set that equipment up outside, in perfect weather, in a giant open field, with nothing in between the two network components, you would indeed find that they would work pretty well even if they were 600 feet apart.

 Now do the same thing inside a house full of walls and refrigerators and archways and staircases.
-If your network will reach 60 feet with the same equipment, you’ll be doing well.
-Weak WiFi can be extremely frustrating, and can have a number of different causes.
+If your network reaches 60 feet with the same equipment, you’ll be doing well.
+Weak WiFi can be extremely frustrating and can have a number of different causes.
 You may have a router that simply doesn’t broadcast with enough power to reach all the nooks and crannies of your home, or there may be obstacles in the way of the signal.
 Obstacles are generally things like especially thick walls or floors, but other household items can and do cause signal problems.
 I once spent about four hours trying to figure out why a wireless router wasn’t able to reach quite nearby rooms in my home before realizing that I was asking the signal to go directly through a home gym setup – about 500 pounds of cast iron directly in the signal path.

-If you have a large home or office, or are trying to extend your Internet connection to an outbuilding such as a shed, garage, or patio area, then a wireless network extender may be the product that you need.
+If you have a large home or office or are trying to extend your Internet connection to an outbuilding such as a shed, garage, or patio area, then a wireless network extender may be the product that you need.
 TP-Link is a networking company that makes a wide variety of networking products, from whole-home wireless routers to range extenders to modems and switches.
 For this article, we will concentrate on their line of range extenders.
 Range extenders are generally inexpensive and they work very well, but home networking can be something of a black art.
-In this article, I’ll go over how range extenders work, why you might need one (or more), and how to setup your TP-Link extender model.
+In this article, I’ll go over how range extenders work, why you might need one (or more), and how to set up your TP-Link extender model.

 How Range Extenders Work